 Andrew McKeon, Executive Director

 As the Executive Director of RGGI, Inc., Andrew serves at the direction of the RGGI, Inc. Board of Directors and has three broad areas of responsibility: management, execution and engagement.
 Management responsibilities include overseeing the day-to-day operations of RGGI, including the supervision of the staff and subcontractors, as well as responsibility for all financial and accounting processes.
 Execution refers to the quarterly CO2 allowance auctions, and timely reporting on allowance tracking and emissions monitoring, offsets program, and CO2 allowance market monitoring.
-Engagement relates to outreach to all stakeholders, facilitating meetings with the RGGI board and RGGI state staff, and managing public communications on the RGGI program.
+Engagement relates to outreach to all stakeholders, facilitating meetings with the RGGI board and RGGI state staff, and managing RGGI public communications.

-Before joining RGGI, Andrew served as the Director of Operations for the Environmental Registry at IHSMarkit, a global financial information services provider.
+Before joining RGGI, Andrew held the role of Director of Operations for the Environmental Registry at IHSMarkit, a global financial information services provider.
 The Environmental Registry provides a framework for issuing, tracking and retiring environmental credits for carbon, water, biodiversity and other environmentally beneficial services.
 Prior to Markit, Andrew founded BusinessClimate, a sustainability consulting firm, where he advised major clients on corporate sustainability strategy.
 His clients included such Fortune 100 companies as Intel, PwC and Bank of America Merrill Lynch.
-Andrew is a published author with articles appearing in business magazines such as strategy+business and on-line sustainability forums including GreenBiz and the Harvard Business School.
+Andrew is a published author with articles appearing in business magazines such as strategy+business and on-line sustainability fora including GreenBiz and the Harvard Business School.

 Andrew has been an invited speaker at the UN, NASA’s Goddard Institute, NYU, Purdue University, and PwC.
 For five years he served on the board of TransitCenter, an NGO dedicated to sustainable transportation solutions.
-Andrew holds an MS in Mechanical Engineering and an MBA from Columbia University.
+Andrew holds an MS in Mechanical Engineering and an MBA, both from Columbia University.

 Peter Rennée, Business Manager